gopitk/azure-content/articles/machine-learning/machine-learning-data-science-vm-do-ten-things.md

 	Get-AzureStorageFile -Share $s

-Now that you have creates an Azure file share, you can mount it in any virtual machine in Azure.
+Now that you have created an Azure file share, you can mount it in any virtual machine in Azure.
 It is highly recommended that the VM is in same Azure data center as the storage account to avoid latency and data transfer charges.
 Here is the commands to mount the drive on the DSVM that you can run on Azure Powershell.

 	# Get storage key of the storage account that has the Azure file share from Azurer portal.
 Store it securely on the VM to avoid prompted in next command.